GenshIv/silentjson/README.md

     return silentjson.UnmarshalArrayParallel[Employee](data, empRegistry, emps) }

-// ❌ BAD: Creates a new registry every call (90% performance loss!) func badProcessJSON(data []byte) ([]Employee, error) {
+// ❌ BAD: Creates a new registry every call (up to 60% performance loss) func badProcessJSON(data []byte) ([]Employee, error) {
     reg := silentjson.BuildRegistry(reflect.TypeOf(Employee{})) // WRONG!
     emps := make([]Employee, expectedCount)
     return silentjson.UnmarshalArrayParallel[Employee](data, reg, emps) }
 ```

+While SilentJSON with a new registry is still significantly faster than `encoding/json`, reusing the registry is key to reaching the massive 10GB/s+ speeds.
+In our tests, creating a new registry for every 1000-object batch resulted in a ~60% drop in throughput compared to using a cached one.

 ### 2. Choosing the Right Parsing Strategy